FAQs

 The timetable for implementation below highlights when there are important deadlines for alignment and reporting:

-What exactly do Signatories need to report?
+What exactly do signatories need to report?
 What of that becomes public?

-As a Signatory of the Poseidon Principles, the reporting requirements are:
+As a signatory of the Poseidon Principles, the reporting requirements are:

-• A list of the names of providers it used.
+- A listof the names of providers it used.

-Only the Signatory’s overall climate alignment score and their non-reporting percentage will be published.
-All other information listed above will be shared with other Signatories but will not be made public.
+Only the signatory’s climate alignment score(s) and their reporting percentage will be published.
+All other information listed above will be shared with other signatories but will not be made public.
 For further details see the Transparency section of the Technical Guidance or the Signatory Reporting Template on the website.

-Does becoming a Signatory create significant reporting requirements?
+Does becoming a signatory create significant reporting requirements?

 Every effort has been made to minimize the reporting requirements of the Poseidon Principles themselves.
-While it is required that Signatories include their portfolio climate alignment figure in relevant institutional reports (e.g., sustainability reports), the Poseidon Principles do not interact with any other reporting initiatives.
+While it is required that signatories include their portfolio climate alignment figure(s) in relevant institutional reports (e.g., sustainability reports), the Poseidon Principles do not interact with any other reporting initiatives.

 How will the portfolio climate alignment score be published?

-The Poseidon Principles Association publishes the portfolio climate alignment scores of Signatories on its website in a report which provides some context in order to put the scores alignment score in perspective and correctly interpret them.
+The Poseidon Principles Association publishes the portfolio climate alignment scores of signatories on its website in a report which provides some context in order to put the climate alignment scores in perspective and correctly interpret them.
+The previous reports can be found on the Resources page.

 Governance

-How is the Poseidon Principles Association governed?
+How are the Poseidon Principles Association governed?

 The Poseidon Principles Association manages, administers, and develops the Poseidon Principles.
-The members of the Poseidon Principles Association are the Signatories to the Poseidon Principles.
+The members of the Poseidon Principles Association are the signatories to the Poseidon Principles.

 What are the roles within the Poseidon Principles Association Association?